jarviscanada/jarvis_data_eng_YerinAn/python_data_analytics/README.md

 - Frequency – How often do they purchase?
 - Monetary Value – How much do they spend?

-RFM Segmentation allows marketers to gain an extensive understanding of their customers by analyzing those 3 quantifiable factors it is a way to analyze customer value.
+RFM Segmentation allows marketers to gain an extensive understanding of their customers by analyzing those 3 quantifiable factors.

 ![image_description](assets/rfm.png)

 I have paid special attention to 3 segments to increase revenue: